 Japanese Rice Fish (Oryzias latipes)

-Common Names: Japanese Rice Fish, Southern Medaka
+Common Names: Japanese Rice Fish, Southern Medaka, Ornamental Rice Fish

 Maximum Size: 1-1.5"

 The Japanese rice fish or medaka is a small shoaling species from the order of fish Beloniforms.
 Despite their close physical appearance to killifish, the rice fish are not related at all, but are more closer saltwater species like flying fish and sauries.
 Commonly found in all fish stores across Japan, rice fish are the beginner fish of Japan for children and adults alike.
+These medaka, much like nishikigoi and goldfish are selectively bred for colors not found in the wild.

 They are an egg laying species as they carry their sticky eggs on their anal fin and attach them to plants, wood, or spawning mops; they will readily breed almost daily especially in the tropical temperatures of 75-80° F provided they are properly fed.